wednus/hana/AVR/comm.485_sbc/README.md

 Preparation
 =
-Connect RS485 device to the RS485 port next to the power.
+Connect RS485 device

-Upload the main.ino to the AVRRESET_CMD
+Upload the main.ino to the AVR